atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/RESOURCE_SCALING.md

 ![img.png](../../assets/images/good_cluster_index_replication.png)

-* Having confirmed the index is healthy proceed with adding additional Jira Pod's to the cluster by following the same steps as above.
+* Having confirmed the index is healthy proceed with adding additional Jira pods to the cluster by following the same steps as above.

 ## Vertical scaling - adding resources
 The resource `requests` and `limits` for a `StatefulSet` can be defined before product deployment or for deployments that are already running within the Kubernetes cluster.
 Take note that vertical scaling will result in the pod being re-created with the updated values.